Last Updated on March 21, 2021 by Shaun Snapp

 The Problem in Anthromorphizing AI

 While I leverage these items, I never convince myself that the software I am using is intelligent or that it will be conscious, or like HAL will eventually lock me out of the spacecraft once it learns of my plans to unplug it.
 Instead, all of these technologies are running through an automated procedure, and unlike a sentient entity, it does not have any opinion on what it is doing because it is not alive and is merely aping its human instructions.
-Those instructions may be developed by a many-layered neural network, but this means that the procedure has more layers.
+A many-layered neural network may develop those instructions, but this means that the procedure has more layers.

 This is expressed in the following quotation.

 “Mimicking the human mind is a daunting task with no guarantee of success.
 There have been some legendary exceptions, like AT&T’s Bell Labs, Lockheed Martin’s Skunk Works, and Xerox’s Parc, but few companies are willing to support intellectually interesting research that does not have a short term payoff.
 It is more appealing to make something that is useful and immediately profitable.

 I don’t know how long it will take to develop computers that have a general intelligence that rivals humans.
 I suspect that it will take decades.